bctnry/flowmark/docs/manual.md

-# Flowmark User Manual
+# Weave User Manual

 (very early draft. subject to change.)

 ## Introduction

-Flowmark is a macro language influenced by TRAC T64.
+Weave is a macro language influenced by TRAC T64.

 ### A taste of Flowmark